 Land Use Concept.
-After exploring various land use concepts as well as potential intensity of change, a transect concept that supported moderate change, including lower density throughout the Plan Area with focused density and commercial along key corridors, was selected to establish the urban form in the Plan Area.
+After exploring various land use concepts as well as potential intensity of change, a transect concept that supported moderate change, including lower density in the Plan Area, particularly near the Sphere of Influence, with focused density and commercial along key corridors, was selected to establish the urban form in the Plan Area.
 The key corridors were identified as Catalytic Corridors and include portions of: Shaw Avenue, Ashlan Avenue, Veterans Boulevard, Shields Avenue, Clinton Avenue, and Brawley Avenue (see Map 3-1 in the Plan).